◷ Reading Time: 7 minutes

 - Debug with JSON Composer: Starts debugging by visually building a structure as input (No need to configure Data Feed Provider)

-- Stop: This stops the debugging process
+- Stop: This stops the debugging process by completing the execution

 - Next Step: Goes to the next step of logic